John William Jones

-John William Jones (April 14, 1806 - April 27, 1871) was an American politician, planter, educator and physician.
+John William Jones (April 14, 1806 - April 27, 1871) was an American politician, planter, educator and medical doctor.
 Born in Maryland and raised in Kentucky, Jones served one term in the United States Congress representing Georgia's 3rd congressional district, before resuming his careers as a planter and physician in Alabama as well as helped found two female seminaries before returning to Georgia.
 During the American Civil War, Jones accepted a commission as a surgeon in the Confederate States Army, and postwar taught medicine in Atlanta.

 Early and family life

 John William Jones was born on April 14, 1806, in Rockville, Montgomery County, Maryland.
 His family moved west to Nicholas County, Kentucky in 1810.
 John attended school at Carlisle, the county seat, then moved to Philadelphia, Pennsylvania to study at the University of Pennsylvania (1830-1831).
 He graduated from the Jefferson Medical College (later, Thomas Jefferson University), in 1836.
 In the 1850 census, his wife was Charlotte Jones and their eldest son, 19 year old John W. Jones Jr. was studying medicine.
 Their sons William, Newton and Leonidas and daughters Elizabeth, Tabitha and Louisa also lived in the household, as did 71 year old Winifred Rogers.
 In 1859, he married widow Ann Belle Olive Vinson (1804-1880), sister of fellow Dr. Young Burt Olive; the couple had no children.